HowdyCara/splatjs.com/README.md

 # Splatjs.com website
 #### by Alex Bezuska
- Website for the open source web technology- based game engine Splat.
+ Website for the open source web technology-based game engine Splat.
 <https://github.com/SplatJS/splat-ecs>

 # How to get help